 Reserve anyway.
 You'll get the recording, the templates, and the setup skills sent to you.
 You won't miss the material — though the live build is the best part if you can make it.

 Anyone who doesn't actually want a process-driven business.
 If you prefer to keep everything in your head and improvise, a system won't help you — and we'd rather you keep your $150.
 It's also not for people looking for theory; you'll be building something real by the end of the call.
 Company size isn't the filter — mindset is.
-A team of one and a team of fifty are both welcome.
+Whatever size your team is, you're welcome — including a team of one.

 We'll be upfront: at the end of the workshop we'll show you the FINdustries Done-With-You build — where we wire your business's system together with you, across working sessions, so it actually gets finished and actually gets used.
-Workshop attendees get $500 off if they book a call within 72 hours.
 That's it — no high-pressure close, no mystery upsell.
 Take it or don't; the workshop stands completely on its own and everything you build is yours either way.

 You keep everything you built and received — the foundation, the templates, the setup skills, the recording.
 Then it's yours to extend at your own pace.
 If you'd rather have it built with hands-on help, the Done-With-You build is there (see above).
 Optional, always.

-Two hours, live, Tuesday, June 2 at 10:30am EST. You leave with your business's foundation built — and a clear path to a business that runs like it's twice the size.
+Two hours, live, this Tuesday at 10:30am EST. You leave with your business's foundation built — and a clear path to a business that runs like it's twice the size.

-Reserve your seat — $150$150 USD.
+Reserve my seat — $150$150 USD.
 One payment.
 The live session, the recording, the templates, and the setup skills — all yours to keep.